 In the UK, around one in every 240 children under the age of 16 will be diagnosed with epilepsy.
 Some of them will be babies, and some will be teenagers, with many others in between.
-And some children will have epilepsy as well as other conditions, including an epilepsy syndrome, learning disabilities, or an autistic spectrum disorder.

 If you are caring for a child with epilepsy, the information in this section is for you.

 - Support for families